microsoft/bond/doc/src/bond_java.md

 ------------------

 `--namespace`: Allows mapping Bond namespaces into Java packages.
-If you have a bondfile containing a `namespace examples` declaration and want your classes generated into `org.bondlib.examples`, you can invoke gbc like this:
+If you have a Bond file containing a `namespace examples` declaration and want your classes generated into `org.bondlib.examples`, you can invoke gbc like this:

     gbc java --namespace="examples=org.bondlib.examples" example.bond